jcurl/RJCP.base/configmgr/README.gitrj.md

 usage: git rj init [-h] [-i] [-c] [-b] [-p] [-f]

 Initialize the modules for usage.
-This command, when given with no options, will initialize submodules (with git submodule updat --init), apply the top level configuration on all repositories (taking your current user name and email address), and check out to the default branch for each submodule.
+This command, when given with no options, will initialize submodules (with git submodule update --init), apply the top level configuration on all repositories (taking your current user name and email address), and check out to the default branch for each submodule.
 It will then do a fast-forward only pull (with a force fetch update)